 Institute of Molecular Biotechnology (IMBA)

 IMBA is one of the leading biomedical research institutes in Europe, focusing on cutting-edge functional genetics, RNA biology, and stem cell technologies.
-Since its foundation in 2003, IMBA has become the largest institute of the Austrian Academy of Sciences – the leading national sponsor of non-university basic research – and has 219 employees from 38 nations.
+Since the start of its operations in 2003, IMBA has become the largest institute of the Austrian Academy of Sciences – the leading national sponsor of non-university basic research – and has around 250 employees from around 40 nations.

-Twelve different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling, and epigenetics.
-Since it was founded in 2003, IMBA has produced over 950 publications, a third of them being in the top 10% most cited articles in their respective fields.
-In total, 14 ERC grants have been obtained by IMBA researchers, and 50% of IMBA´s faculty was elected to an EMBO fellowship.
+Fifteen different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling, and epigenetics.
+Since 2003, IMBA has produced around 1000 publications, a third of them being in the top 10% most cited articles in their respective fields.
+In total, 21 ERC grants have been obtained by IMBA researchers, and 50% of IMBA´s faculty was elected to an EMBO membership.

 Key assets include outstanding infrastructure, a world-renowned team of interdisciplinary scientists, and a vibrant and synergistic environment at the Vienna BioCenter.
 As with all our neighboring research institutes at the Vienna BioCenter, our working language at IMBA is English.

 IMBA fosters creativity.
 All scientists - from established, world-class experts to promising, new talents - follow their visions with the utmost financial and technical support.
 These resources give students and faculty the freedom to develop new approaches, design innovative technologies, create novel model systems, and ultimately make groundbreaking discoveries.